 Before joining USA Baseball, Darwin gained sports management experience working for the Texas Rangers and the University of Pennsylvania athletic department.

 Darwin holds a bachelor's degree in economics with a concentration in marketing from the Wharton School of Business at the University of Pennsylvania (1997) and has extended his education in accounting at North Carolina State University.
 He also completed the Major League Baseball Scouting Bureau's scout development program in 2000.

 Darwin lives in Raleigh, North Carolina, with his wife, Stacy, and two children, Miranda and Sam.

-DiRienzo currently resides in Cary, North Carolina.
+Feltman currently lives in Cary, North Carolina.

-She currently resides in Morrisville, North Carolina.
+Frush currently resides in Cary, North Carolina.

-Garza currently resides in Morrisville, North Carolina.
+Gupton currently resides in Raleigh, North Carolina.

 Hartford first joined USA Baseball as Coordinator, National Team Championships, in 2015.
 During his internship, he was responsible for the championships but also worked with the 15U National Team as an operations assistant.
 In November 2015, he was hired full time as the Director, National Team Championships, and was responsible for the annual USA Baseball National Team Championships held in Peoria, Arizona, and the 17U National Team Development Program.